Mykrobe-tools/mykrobe-atlas/docs/coding-standards.md

 Follow the [standardjs.com](http://standardjs.com) conventions, unless otherwise outlined below.

-Check the `rules` block of the `.eslintrc` config file in the project root to see which options differ from the stadardjs documentation:
+Check the `rules` block of the `.eslintrc` config file in the project root to see which options differ from the standardjs documentation:

 ### Avoid bind